barryclark/jekyll-now/_posts/2016-5-24-asyn-progra-chronous-mming.md

 You can leave this post alone and don't bother.

 Still here?
 OK, let's dive in.
 To explain my understanding of asynchronous programming, I have decided to write a whole post in an asynchronous manner (like the title).
 OK, I know what you think an another blog post about asynchronous bla-bla-bla.
-OK, you got me, this isn't that kind of <s>movie<s> blog post, I am not going to waste your time and explain asynchronous programming, there are dozens of good materials you can find on the net.
+OK, you got me, this isn't that kind of <s>movie</s> blog post, I am not going to waste your time and explain asynchronous programming, there are dozens of good materials you can find on the net.

 You know me.
 Today I woke up and felt that today will be the day of asynchronous programming.
 Then I got notified about the "Your coffee is ready, my lord" event and scheduled the event handler to the thread pool.
 After a few context switches I finally drank my coffee, went to work and woke up all in one OS time slice and started  writing this post.